-Applicants for admission to the summer M.M.E. program must hold a baccalaureate degree and must present evidence of musicianship as well as technical proficiency in an applied area equivalent to the senior undergraduate level requirements of the appropriate Westminster applied department.
-Students may present that evidence in the form of an audition for the applied department in person or by video tape.
-As an alternative to the applied audition, candidates may submit a video tape of their conducting or classroom teaching provided that the tape clearly demonstrates the candidate's musicianship, musicality and skill proficiency.
+Applicants for admission to the summer M.M.E. program must, by the time of initial enrollment, provide documentation of having earned a baccalaureate degree, and must present evidence of musicianship as well as technical proficiency in an applied area equivalent to the senior undergraduate level requirements of the appropriate Westminster applied department.
+Students may present that evidence in the form of an audition for the applied department in person or by video recording.
+As an alternative to the applied audition, candidates may submit a video recording of their conducting or classroom teaching provided that the recording clearly demonstrates the candidate's musicianship, musicality and skill proficiency.
 Finally, students must submit a proposal for a focus of study within the degree.
 This will assist the student in selecting appropriate electives.
 The college may require a teaching portfolio and other supporting materials of the candidate's choice to provide evidence of accomplishment and suitability for graduate study in music education.
+Students may accelerate completion of the degree by registering for classes during the fall and spring semesters.
+Students in this program are not required to take placement examinations.